 Part 1: Determining whether a DPIA is needed

 Article 35 of the GDPR requires a data controller to create a Data Protection Impact Assessment '[w]here a type of processing in particular using new technologies, and taking into account the nature, scope, context, and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural persons.'
 It further sets out particular factors that would indicate such a high risk, which is discussed in the following table: In determining whether a DPIA is needed, a data controller should consider these factors, along with any other relevant factors, in light of the data controller's specific implementation(s) and use(s) of Professional Services.

 |Risk Factor||Relevant Information about Professional Services|

-If a data controller used Professional Services to develop this type of system or used IT systems to process data collected through such monitoring then it would be the responsibility of the data controller as described below.
+If a data controller used Professional Services to develop this type of system or used IT systems to process data collected through such monitoring, then it would be the responsibility of the data controller as described later in this table.

 [Custom Development Note] Professional Services offers a wide variety of consulting solutions.
 A data controller could potentially request a solution that, in accordance with the above criteria, would be a high-risk solution.
 For instance, a data controller may request that Professional Services create a solution to develop a business intelligence engine for employment decisions or credit applications or a solution that involves user tracking, specialized use of Artificial Intelligence (AI)/Analytics, or processing of special categories of personal data.